kpumuk/blog-dmytro/content/posts/20240821214759-on-temporary-files-in-ruby/index.md

 end
 ```

-The downside is that if you are fighting a production incident, for example, `Errno::ENOSPC: No space left on device`, you need all the help you can get.
+The downside is that if you are dealing with a production incident, for example, `Errno::ENOSPC: No space left on device`, you need all the help you can get.
 Looking at a directory that only has files like `20240822-60283-j8dbll` is not helpful at all!

 Let's fix it: